patnolan33/ENPM808_Final/README.md

 $ source devel/setup.bash
 $ rosservice call /takeImageService true
 ```
+Note that if the image window seems to freeze even though the turlebot is moving, this is likely due to a performance bottleneck in the VM.
+Simply closing the image_view window will cause a new one to open as soon as a new /camera topic is received, and this will "reset" the camera view.
+You shuold see the view changing according to what the turtlebot is currently seeing.

 ## <a name="testing"></a> Testing
 Unit tests have been written for this repository.
 To run the tests, open a new terminal and change directories to your catkin workspace.
 Then, run the tests using catkin and the test launch file: